 The common ways in which the heart is affected are through:

-• Stable or exercise-induced angina
+- Stable or exercise-induced angina (chest pain)

-• Unstable or crescendo angina
+- Unstable or crescendo angina

-• Heart attack (acute myocardial infarction)
+- Heart attack (acute myocardial infarction)

 Symptoms may include:

-• shortness of breath
+- Shortness of breath

 Less characteristic features include:

-• dizziness or light-headedness
+- Dizziness or light-headedness

-• pain in the jaw or shoulder/upper arm
+- Pain in the jaw or shoulder/upper arm

-Stroke: A thrombus may form in an artery to the brain that has been affected by atherosclerosis, or a piece of atherosclerotic plaque in an artery supplying the brain can break off to form an embolus dislodged piece that travels and downstream causes a blockage or the weakened arterial wall may rupture and bleed.
+A thrombus may form in an artery to the brain that’s been affected by atherosclerosis, or a piece of atherosclerotic plaque in an artery supplying the brain can break off to form an embolus (a dislodged piece that travels and causes a blockage), or the weakened arterial wall may rupture and bleed.

 An acute, more severe obstruction or bleed may present with:

-• Weakness or paralysis on one side of the body
+- Weakness or paralysis on one side of the body.

-• Sudden, severe numbness in any part of the body
+- Sudden, severe numbness in any part of the body.

-• The presentation may be progressive over a short period of time or may be sudden and overwhelming.
+The presentation may be progressive over a short period of time or may be sudden and overwhelming.
 In the case of a stroke, the neurological abnormalities are persistent, often taking months to improve.
 Full restoration of normal function is rare.
 Strokes can result in a bizarre variety of neurological problems, sometimes very localised and specific.

 If blood flow is severely restricted, parts of the leg may become pale on exertion or "blue" (cyanotic), feel cool and develop skin sores and ulcers or even gangrene (tissue death).
 A bruit (specific type of noise) may be heard with a stethoscope over a partly blocked artery.
 If the artery is totally blocked, there may be no pulse at all.

-Abdominal angina and bowel infarction: When atherosclerosis narrows arteries that supply blood to the intestines, it causes abdominal pain called abdominal angina.
+When atherosclerosis narrows arteries that supply blood to the intestines, it causes abdominal pain called abdominal angina.
 Blockage of intestinal blood supply causes a bowel infarction.
 This is similar to a myocardial infarction, but involves the intestines instead of the heart.

-• Severe abdominal pain, vomiting, diarrhoea or constipation caused by complete blockage of an artery in the intestine.
+- Severe abdominal pain, vomiting, diarrhoea or constipation caused by complete blockage of an artery in the intestine.

 Atherosclerosis may contribute to the development of an aortic aneurysm (a weakening and "bulging or ballooning" of the aorta, the main artery leading from the heart) or in renal artery stenosis (narrowing of the kidney arteries).